-2. The impact upon public services which include but are not limited to police and fire protection, schools and public transportation to the extent that they shall not be unduly compromised;
+The impact upon public services which include but are not limited to police and fire protection, schools and public transportation to the extent that they shall not be unduly compromised;

-The Proposed annexation is not expected to unduly compromise public service providers.
 The Scappoose Fire Department and Police Departments had an opportunity to comment on the proposal and no objections were received.
 The impact to the public transportation system will be analyzed at the time of a development proposal since the applicant will be required to submit a Traffic Impact Analysis and to comply with any mitigation deemed necessary to ensure safety.
 Section 17.136.040(A).2 is satisfied.